-The Roman Catholic Church is highly organized, with local parishes as its building blocks and a central government in the Vatican.
-Roman Catholics are defined as those who are in communion with the pope.
+The Roman Catholic Church is hierarchically organized, with local parishes and dioceses as its building blocks, led by bishops whose leaders are in communion with the pope.

 The Roman Catholic clergy is comprised of the sacramental roles of deacons, priests, and bishops, with administrative roles extending up to the pope as leader of the world's Catholics.
 The magisterium is the Church's teaching authority.

 Moral thought begins in the conscience informed by natural law.
 The Ten Commandments and Jesus' life are the foundations for Catholic moral action, which has resulted in the Church's strong social teachings.